STI College: History

-In 2002, STI acquired a majority stake in De Los Santos College, forming De Los Santos–STI College of Health Professions.
-It also acquired a stake in De Los Santos Medical Center, which later became De Los Santos–STI Medical Center.
-These institutions were eventually separated from STI, with the medical center being absorbed by Metro Pacific Hospital Holdings, Inc.
+In 2002, STI obtained a majority share in De los Santos College to create the De Los Santos – STI College of Health Professions.
+In 2006, STI also acquired a stake in the De Los Santos Medical Center, and was renamed to De Los Santos – STI Medical Center.
+The De Los Santos – STI College was later closed down and the De Los Santos – STI Medical Center reverted to their old name De Los Santos Medical Center when it was taken over by the Metro Pacific Hospital Holdings, Inc.